stadium-software/popups/README.md

 6. Drag any controls you wish to display into the ModalContent into the control named "ModalContentContainer"

 ## EventHandler Setup
-1. Drag a *Button* or *Link* control to the page and name it "OpenModalButton"
+1. Drag a *Button* or *Link* control to the page and name it "ModalShowButton"
-2. Add a *Click* eventhandler to the "OpenModalButton" control
+2. Add a *Click* eventhandler to the "ModalShowButton" control
-3. Drag a *SetValue* action into the *OpenModalButton.Click* eventhandler
+3. Drag a *SetValue* action into the *ModalShowButton.Click* eventhandler
+   1. Name the SetValue "ShowPopup"
-   1. Set the Target property to: *ModalBackgroundContainer.visible*
+   2. Set the Target property to: *ModalBackgroundContainer.visible*
-   2. Set the Value property to: *true*
+   3. Set the Value property to: *true*
-4. Drag a *Button* or *Link* control into the "ModalContentContainer" control and name it "CloseModalButton"
+4. Drag a *Button* or *Link* control into the "ModalContentContainer" control and name it "ModalCloseButton"
-2. Add a *Click* eventhandler to the "CloseModalButton" control
+5. Add a *Click* eventhandler to the "ModalCloseButton" control
-3. Drag a *SetValue* action into the *CloseModalButton.Click* eventhandler
+6. Drag a *SetValue* action into the *ModalCloseButton.Click* eventhandler
+   1. Name the SetValue "HidePopup"
-   1. Set the Target property to: *ModalBackgroundContainer.visible*
+   2. Set the Target property to: *ModalBackgroundContainer.visible*
-   2. Set the Value property to: *false*
+   3. Set the Value property to: *false*

 ## Customising the popup
 The *modal-variables.css* file included in this repo contains a set of variables that can be changed to customise the modal popup.
 Follow the steps below to create a custom popup implementation